 Think of Harley Davidson.
 Their Brand Promise is “Freedom on the open road.”

-And so when you simplify your brand into a core Brand Promise, you want to make sure that it fulfills on three criteria:
+And so when you simplify your Brand Strategy into a core Brand Promise, you want to make sure that it fulfills on three criteria:

 - Credible: Your Brand Promise has to be something you can support with evidence or proof.
 You don’t want to claim something that has no substance or that is difficult to prove.
 You must have the expertise, experience, or credentials to deliver on a Brand Promise.

 - Relevant: Your Brand Promise must be relevant to your target audiences.
 Being relevant requires a deeper look into your target audiences.
 Look at the problems you solve for them and see if there’s an overarching problem or a theme to ALL the problems that you solve.

 - Unique: The first criteria focuses on looking within you and inside the company.
 The second criteria focuses on looking at your target audiences and what will make them love you.
 The third criteria is looking at your competitors and the industry in which your brand exists and finding out what makes you unique in the competitive landscape.
 You want to be unique and different, so your customers can distinguish you in a crowd.
 As entrepreneur Barbara Corcoran says, “If you don’t have big breasts, put ribbons on your pigtails.”